 He also said, “The three most important things to have are faith, hope and love.
 But the greatest of them is love.”
 (1 Corinthians 13:13)

-This ethereal “love” is a hot topic for Christians (and Beetles fans!).
+This ethereal “love” is a hot topic for Christians – you only have to look at almost any song that ever existed:

-Anyway, you get the point.
+Well, you get the point.
 We love to wax poetic about love.
 But other than a quick utterance of “love ya” to our spouse as we bound out the door or uncontrollably screaming “I LOVE THIS SONG” every time our playlist advances, how do we really express love in our day-to-day lives.
-Whether you like the guy or not, Jesus provided us a perfect example when he protected the prostitute (John 8:1-11).
+Jesus provided us a perfect example when he stood up for the woman who was caught in a vulnerable situation and threatened with death (John 8:1-11).

-The church leaders of His day wanted to kill a particular adulteress because of her life choices (the guy she was caught with was noticeably absent from prosecution, but that’s another issue).
+The religious leaders and followers of His day wanted to kill this woman because of her life choices (the guy she was caught sleeping with was noticeably absent from prosecution, but that’s another issue).
 The way they were treating her seems no different than the way I see so many Christians today attacking others that do not share their beliefs.

 Jesus did three specific things in a specific order to show his love to everyone involved in this situation.